Kinship Kitchen:

 Why our model works:

-We offer a culturally inclusive group, which has been made accessible to diverse communities. and has been able to be flexible and responsive to social and economic changes.
-In the five years of running our cooking club groups, we have seen that participantion has helped build secure attachments and strengthens family bonds in participants; assisted in early identification of social or family challenges.
+We offer a culturally inclusive group, which has been made accessible to diverse communities and age groups, and has been able to be flexible and responsive to social and economic changes, notably during the Covid pandemic.
+We are proud members of the Therapeutic Kitchen Collective (TKC)- @therapeutickitchencollective.